zeek/zeek/scripts/base/protocols/conn/main.zeek.rst

-         w       packet with a zero window advertisement i       inconsistent packet (e.g. FIN+RST bits set) q       multi-flag packet (SYN+FIN or SYN+RST bits set) ^       connection direction was flipped by Bro's heuristic
+         w       packet with a zero window advertisement i       inconsistent packet (e.g. FIN+RST bits set) q       multi-flag packet (SYN+FIN or SYN+RST bits set) ^       connection direction was flipped by Zeek's heuristic
          ======  ====================================================

          If the event comes from the originator, the letter is in